Cost of Living Comparison Between Berlin and Lower Hutt Cost of Living Comparison Between Berlin and Lower Hutt

 Rent is clearly cheaper in Lower Hutt, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-What are total monthly expenses in Berlin vs Lower Hutt?
+What are total monthly expenses in Berlin and in Lower Hutt?

 Which city has cheaper public transport?

-Is $2,500 a realistic budget for Berlin or Lower Hutt?
+Is $2,500 a realistic budget for living in Berlin or in Lower Hutt?

 Is Berlin or Lower Hutt more family-friendly?